destacks/settings/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](https://github.com/destacks/settings/LICENSE) file for details.
+This repo is licensed under the MIT License - see the [LICENSE](https://github.com/destacks/settings/blob/main/LICENSE) file for details.